cabrerahector/wordpress-popular-posts/readme.txt

 I usually accept suggestions, yes.
 However, if it doesn't fit the nature of my plugin (to list popular posts) or requires something that might affect other users' experiences, chances are that I won't implement it.
 However, I could cook up a customized version of Wordpress Popular Posts just for you if you really, really need that special feature/capability ... but it won't be for free.

 * *I want to translate your plugin into my language / help you update a PO file.
 What do I need to do?*
 There's a PO file included with Wordpress Popular Posts.
 If your language is not already supported by my plugin, you can use a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all definitions into your language.
-If you want to, you can send me your resulting PO and MO files to *yo at soyunduro dot com* so I can include them on the next release of my plugin.
+If you want to, you can send me your resulting PO and MO files to *me at cabrerahector dot com* so I can include them on the next release of my plugin.

 * *Help!
 I'm having some issues with your plugin!
 What should I do?*
-Please don't, and read my words carefully, don't use my email address to contact me for support.
-It would be better for me and others using this plugin if you posted your questions on the [Wordpress Popular Posts Support forums](http://wordpress.org/tags/wordpress-popular-posts?forum_id=10).
-It'll surely be helpful for other people running into similar issues!
+Please don't, and read my words carefully, don't use my email address to contact me for support (unless I authorize you to do so).
+It'll surely be of more help for other people running into similar issues if you posted your doubts/questions/suggestions on the [Wordpress Popular Posts Support forums](http://wordpress.org/tags/wordpress-popular-posts?forum_id=10)!

 == Screenshots ==